 Food & restaurants

-Lots of visitors to Bali are keen to get off the beaten track, especially where beaches are concerned.
-Pretty and petite Bias Tugal Beach is a secluded spot surrounded by lush jungle, and great for diving without the tourist crowds.
+Many visitors to Bali are keen to get off the beaten track, especially where beaches are concerned.
+Pretty and petite Bias Tugal Beach is a secluded spot surrounded by lush jungle, and a great spot for diving without the tourist crowds.
 Go to Padang Bai and ask a local for the best way to get there.
 Menjangan Island in West Bali is also fabulous for its underwater paradise away from the crowded tourist areas.
 For inland beauty, head to Git Git waterfalls at Singaraja or take the ultimate challenge and scale Mt Agung, the tallest mountain and an active volcano – it’s a more challenging trek than Mt Batur.
 Otherwise, make the most of the many beautiful retreats, yoga classes and alternative treatments around the island, many which call Ubud home.

 Bali is also in a fabulous spot to explore the nearby highlights of Indonesia.
 The Gili Islands are a popular getaway, renowned for their incredible clear waters.
 While Gili Trawangan has a reputation as the party island, the others offer plenty of peace and quiet in the gorgeous surrounds.
 Komodo Island is also within easy reach, home to the rare Komodo dragon, and beautiful Lombok sits just across the strait.
 Java is also right next door, the heart of the country, where you’ll find bustling Jakarta, as well as an incredible array of cultural highlights in Yogyakarta and Solo.
 Wherever you go, you’re guaranteed to be wowed by the beautiful beaches and fascinating glimpses into Indonesian life.